Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

 The plan in one sentence: Mirror White's center, develop all pieces quickly, castle kingside, and play for active piece activity in an open game.

 What to know: Watch out for the Scholar's Mate attempt: 2.Bc4 Nc6 3.Qh5.
-The fix is simple, play 3...g6 4.Qf3 Nf6, which both blocks mate on f7 and attacks the White queen so it loses more tempos retreating.
+The fix is simple, play 3...g6 4.Qf3 Nf6, which develops the knight to f6 and stops Qxf7.
 Never panic when you see the queen come out early.

-4. The Caro-Kann Defense (Black), Best Solid Beginner Defense Against 1.e4
+4. The Caro-Kann Defense (Black), A Solid Beginner Defense Against 1.e4

 Moves: 1.e4 c6, then 2...d5 on the next move.